 Fresh eggs please and try not to drop the eggs into the pasta while it's too hot.
 You will end up with scrambled eggs.
 It's better to remove the pasta from the heat and then add the egg mixture.
 Don't worry, the heat from the pasta will cook the eggs.

 Freshly ground black pepper is preferred.
 It truly makes the dish and brings out way more flavour.

 - Rinse and dry the shirataki noodles and add to a medium size frying pan on medium/low heat, stir occasionally to remove moisture

 - Cube 1 cup of pancetta and fry in a medium sized frying pan on medium heat

 - add black pepper to pancetta

-- in a medium bowl add the yolks, egg, 3 tsp of grated parmesan and 1/8th tsp of black pepper and whisk until well combined
+- in a medium bowl add the yolks, egg, 3 teaspoon of grated parmesan and ⅛th teaspoon of black pepper and whisk until well combined

 - once moisture removed from noodles add them into the frying pan with the pancetta